scathatheworm/solaris-pca-patching/README.md

 This role will setup a PCA working environment using the ansible server as a PCA proxy-style host that will push patches to hosts based on configured rules.
 The schedule settings result in a quarterly refresh of patchdiag.xref

+ABE Activation and Reboot is to be done under a separate role, solaris-pca-abereboot

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|
 | `solaris_pca_operand` | missingrs | PCA operands to use for patching, see PCA documentation for possible values |